Career Timeline of Dillon Brooks: Major Achievements and Milestones

 May 23, 2021: NBA Playoff Debut

-On May 23, 2021, Dillon Brooks made his NBA playoff debut, scoring a season-high 31 points, along with seven rebounds, to help the Grizzlies to a 112–109 Game 1 victory over the top-seeded Utah Jazz.
+On May 23, 2021, Dillon Brooks made his NBA playoff debut, scoring a season-high 31 points and getting seven rebounds in a 112–109 Game 1 victory over the Utah Jazz.

 May 24, 2022: Commitment to Canadian National Team

-On May 24, 2022, Dillon Brooks was one of fourteen players to agree to a three-year commitment to play with the Canadian senior men's national team.
+On May 24, 2022, Dillon Brooks was one of fourteen players to agree to a three-year commitment to play with the Canadian senior men's national team, aiming to qualify for the Olympic basketball tournament.

 On December 17, 2022, Dillon Brooks scored a team-leading 32 points during a 115–109 loss to the Oklahoma City Thunder.